immutabl3/store/README.md

 There are two scenarios that store cannot currently handle:

-- Circular References: the objects references mutate, however, the watchers may not fire and transactions will likely have incorrect pathing.
+- Circular References: the objects' references mutate, however, the watchers may not fire and transactions will likely have incorrect pathing.
 If you know a way of solving this issue, please send a pull request!
 - Array Length: watching an array's length won't trigger updates when the array changes.
+Instead, watch the array directly.
 This may be fixed in a future version